onionshrek/turbo-octo-waffle/virtual library code project/README.md

              break;
          }

 This three options are suppose to guide the users in an easier way to add or consult their books, in case 1 the following code will be required to act as a library creator, and its principal function is to name and create a shelving where the books are gonna be stored.

+P.D.
+I Dunno why, but  my compiler hates the word "change" so I only use it's spanish counterpart.

     void alibra() {
         int i,aux;